Were You or a Loved one Injured in a Florida Swimming Pool Accident? We Can Help.

 Young children are especially at risk for accidents at swimming pools.
-Florida leads the nation in child drowning accidents, and 2017 saw a 20 percent increase over the previous year in pool drowning deaths for children up to age 15.
+Florida leads the nation in child drowning accidents, and 2017 saw a 20% increase in pool drowning deaths for children under 15 years old.

 Swimming pool owners have a duty of care to take reasonable precautions to protect others from injury around their property or face a premises liability lawsuit for any injuries.
 Swimming pool owners can be held responsible for accidents that happen due to:

 Improper or no fencing around a pool can lead to liability in Florida